AzeematRaji/epitope-ml-model/README.md

 ## Epitope Prediction Model

-Cloud-hosted ML model for predicting epitope regions on protein sequences, making it ccessible, fast, and researcher-friendly.
+Cloud-hosted ML model for predicting epitope regions on protein sequences, making it accessible, fast, and researcher-friendly.

 A model that predicts the epitope regions on a protein sequence, helping researchers identify which parts of an antigen can trigger an immune response, which is of primary importance in vaccine and antibody development.